Epigenetics - what is it? A new promise of healing or does it provide the key to how our genetic makeup is controlled?

 First important research results

-Oncologist David Gorski and geneticist Adam Rutherford cautioned against the presentation and dissemination of false and pseudoscientific conclusions by New Age authors such as Deepak Chopra and Bruce Lipton.
-Such conclusions, they said, owe much to the early stages of epigenetics as a science and the spin surrounding it.
+Oncologist David Gorski and geneticist Adam Rutherford warned against the presentation and dissemination of false and pseudoscientific conclusions by New Age authors such as Deepak Chopra and Bruce Lipton.
+Such conclusions, are due to the early stages of epigenetics as a science and the spin surrounding it.